Authentication and Security > LDAP, ADFS Integration

 Signing in with LDAP Provider

-Once successfully configured, logging in through the LDAP provider is as straightforward as a standard login.
-The Identity Provider uses default username/password forms for authentication.
+Once successfully configured, logging in through the LDAP provider is as straightforward as a standard login, using default username/password forms for authentication.

 ADFS Integration